 When Betfred bought the tote in 2011 they also acquired the online site.
 This meant that Betfred could now offer totepool markets through their site, and likewise Totesport could offer the same fixed odds markets, features (such as streaming) and offers that their parent has.

-In reality Totesport has just become a clone of Betfred (although it looks better), saying that it doesn't mean these aren't good sites to bet with.
+In reality Totesport has just become a clone of Betfred, yet Betfred also have more products and features and so it is now more advantageous to bet with them.
 While the tote consortium licence out totepool bets to other bookies they have many special features that only they offer, such as enhanced jackpots and unique promotions.
 If you like totepool betting there really is only two places to bet.
 Despite being the same company you can also claim welcome offers from both site too.

 The fact that the digital side of the Tote is no longer fully owned by Betfred (and in the near future may not be owned at all) means you should start to see the brand differentiating an innovating more in the coming months and years.

 As of 2018 the tote now is free from its 7 year private monopoly licence with Betfred.
 The Tote will however carry on pretty much as before as a deal has been reached to keep online and offline betting as a singe pool under the name Tote until at least 2025.
 The original tote will run the marketing, betting shops and websites and a company called Britbet will run the tote at most UK racecourses.
 The fact is any bookmaker can be part of the tote syndicate however and bets placed with those bookies will be included in the same pool pot.

 There are also non-syndicated bookmakers that will accept tote bets and will payout in line with the official tote dividend.
 These bets will not however count towards the pot itself so in general it is better for everyone if you bet with a syndicated bookie.